cinnData/DataSci/Examples/Example - RFM based segmentation in online retail transaction data.md

 Q3.
 Perform a 8-cluster analysis of the RFM data set.

 Q4.
-Convert every dimension in this RFM data set to a binary scale (High/Low), and a create a segmentation based on the eight combinations.
+Convert every dimension of the RFM data set to a binary scale (High/Low), and a create a segmentation based on the eight combinations.
 Compare this partition with that of the preceding question and discuss.